Arin-Torney/superat/microcss/cheatsheet.md

 outline-yellow-hover
 border-green
 ```
-This is how you put int in HTML.
+This is how you put it in HTML.
 ```HTML
 <p class="text-orange-hover bg-blue border-yellow outline-green-hover">Hello World</p>
 ```